 Dysautonomia Resources

-Although technically dysautonomia has several causes besides connective tissue diseases and disorders (including Mast Cell Activation Diseases and disorders), I personally consider POTS in the Ehlers-Danlos Syndrome community to be the likely “love-child” of weak connective tissues and mad mast cell mediators running rampant in our systems.
+Although technically dysautonomia has several causes besides connective tissue diseases and disorders (including Mast Cell Activation Diseases and disorders), I personally consider the form called POTS in the Ehlers-Danlos Syndrome community to be the likely “love-child” of weak connective tissues and mad mast cell mediators running rampant in our systems.
+(POTS is a subset of dysautonomia to be clear.
+There are several others, see links below.)

 Both of these conditions lend much too readily to hypovolemia (low blood volume) from a variety of reasons: stretchy bladders making us pee out more than we take in, impinged nerves and tethered cord lending to incontinence, MCAD reactions adding to frequent urination (and increased bladder volume), MCAD causing vaso-dilation and third-spacing thus lowering blood volume further, to name a few.
 I.e, we “leak” easily in many ways.